-What this basically means is there will be a payout even if the buildup of its cash value suddenly falls behind or the overall costs of insurance go up.
+This means that there will be a payout even if the buildup of its cash value suddenly falls behind or the overall costs of insurance go up.

 In these situations, a policy would often lapse back to the insurer.
 However, if you make sure your policy is a “secondary guarantee policy”, this will ensure it will remain active regardless of what happens.

 All you have to worry about is paying your premium rates as they are due.
-It is for these reasons secondary guarantee universal life policies have become so popular.
+This is why secondary guarantee universal life policies have become so popular.

-Before, both the policyholder and the insurance company shared the risk of this kind of policy, meaning that if it ended up performing poorly, the policyholder could very well lose the death benefit.
+Both the policyholder and the insurance company used to share the risk of this kind of policy.
+So if it ended up performing poorly, the policyholder could very well lose the death benefit.

-If you have a Guaranteed Universal Life Insurance policy, you pay a premium that is guaranteed to not go up as time goes on, or rather, for as long as your chosen no-lapse period.
+With a Guaranteed Universal Life Insurance policy, you pay a premium that is guaranteed to not go up as time goes on.
+Or rather, for as long as your chosen no-lapse period.

-During this period of time— which can go up to age 90 or even all the way up to age 121, if you choose— your policy will remain in effect so long as you pay the premium.
+This period of time can go up to age 90 or even all the way up to age 121 if you choose.
+But your policy will remain in effect so long as you pay the premium.
 Simple, right?

 You may have heard of “Level Term” life insurance, in which the premium stays level for a certain period of time.

-While this sounds almost like it could be a synonym for Guaranteed Universal life, the two are actually entirely different kinds of policies.
+This sounds almost like it could be a synonym for Guaranteed Universal life.
+But the two are actually entirely different kinds of policies.

 With Guaranteed Universal Life, you are able to have access to the cash value in your coverage account should you need it (though this should not be your retirement savings plan).
-With Level Term, you as the policyholder there is no cash value.
+With Level Term, there is no cash value.

-You can see differences in pricing by using the quote tool on this page and put in “to age 121 level (no lapse u/l) and then compare that to a term policy.
+You can see differences in pricing by using the quote tool on this page.
+Put in “to age 121 level (no lapse u/l) and then compare that to a term policy.